-This post contains two questions around the topic of He Shou Wu, estrogen and phytoestrogens.
+This post contains two questions around the topic of He Shou Wu, on estrogen and phytoestrogens.
 Here’s the first one:

 “How can He-Sho-wu both modulate estrogen and help men?
 I know a bit about He-Sho-wu as I’ve been researching it for a few months, I know it doesn’t actually contain estrogen.
 I’m interested in your product but I’m trying to figure out if it will work for my reasons for purchasing.
 I need to know how the herb can both modulate estrogen and help men with sexual health?
 Wouldn’t modulation of estrogen be counterproductive for a male to take it for sexual health?
 It seems like that would decrease testosterone?”